 APPA – Measuring Resilience in a Digital Age

-As parents and teachers know, a child or young adult will not always confide in them when they are troubled.
+As parents and teachers know, a young people will not always confide in them when they are troubled.
 So, to prevent young people falling into a vacuum where they cannot access help or even talk about their issues, APPA Scotland has come up with a novel and creative solution, “APPA”.
 Instead of having to sit down with a parent or teacher, the young person can engage with an avatar through the mobile app.

-Parents and Care givers – After a child has used APPA, Parents and Caregivers are given access to the child’s Resilience Report describes how well the child is performing on 11 different Wellbeing Indicators:
+Parents and Caregivers – After a child has used APPA, Parents and Caregivers are given access to the child’s Resilience Report describes how well the child is performing on 11 different Wellbeing Indicators:

 - Parent/Child Relationship